yogeshiyer13/Money-Planner-Webapp-Using-AWS/README.md

 # Money-Planner-Webapp-Using-AWS
-Receipt classifier webapp in a serverless framework (Zappa) using Amazon Web Services I am using Flask library of Python, DynamoDB, Rekognition, Textract, Lambda
+Receipt classifier webapp in a serverless framework (Zappa) using Amazon Web Services using Flask library of Python, DynamoDB, Rekognition, Textract, Lambda

 The app has been deployed using zappa from AWS.
 To run the static app you can simply do the following: